-Key exclusion criteria included individuals with known infection with human immunodeficiency virus, hepatitis C virus or hepatitis B virus; immunocompromised individuals and those with a history of autoimmune disease; and those with increased risk for severe COVID-19, previous clinical or microbiological diagnosis of COVID-19, receipt of medications intended to prevent COVID-19, previous vaccination with any coronavirus vaccine, a positive serological test for SARS-CoV-2 IgM and/or IgG at the screening visit, and a SARS-CoV-2 nucleic acid amplification test-positive nasal swab within 24 h before study vaccination.
+Key exclusion criteria included individuals with known infection with human immunodeficiency virus, hepatitis C virus, or hepatitis B virus; immunocompromised individuals and those with a history of autoimmune disease; and those with increased risk for severe COVID-19, previous clinical or microbiological diagnosis of COVID-19, receipt of medications intended to prevent COVID-19, previous vaccination with any coronavirus vaccine, a positive serological test for SARS-CoV-2 IgM and/or IgG at the screening visit, and a SARS-CoV-2 nucleic acid amplification test (NAAT)-positive nasal swab within 24 hours before study vaccination.

-The final protocol and informed consent document were approved by institutional review boards for each of the participating investigational centres.
-This study was conducted in compliance with all International Council for Harmonisation good clinical practice guidelines and the ethical principles of the Declaration of Helsinki.
+The final protocol and informed consent document were approved by institutional review boards for each of the participating investigational centers.
+This study was conducted in compliance with all International Council for Harmonisation (ICH) Good Clinical Practice (GCP) guidelines and the ethical principles of the Declaration of Helsinki.
 A signed and dated informed consent form was required before any study-specific activity was performed.